 verified by our team to ensure they have suitable credentials to practise.

 Every professional displayed on Counselling Directory has been independently verified by our team to ensure they have suitable credentials to practise.

-I am an experienced Relate qualified relationship and marriage guidance counsellor, with an MA in Relationship Therapy.
-I have worked with hundreds of couples, families, individuals and young people to improve their communication and understanding of each other and themselves.
+I am an experienced relationship counsellor, with an MA in Relationship Therapy.
+I have worked with hundreds of individuals, couples, young people and families to improve their communication and understanding of each other and themselves.

 Nobody likes being stuck in life and not knowing how to move forward.
 Through counselling I can help you understand your current patterns, emotions, thoughts and behaviours and identify your strengths, resilience and resources to build your preferred future.

 By seeking a qualified person to talk to, you have taken the vital first step to making some changes to your life.

 I am non-judgmental, caring, empathetic and down-to-earth.
 My conviction is that communication is the key to a more harmonious life and I love working with people to help them reach their full potential.